nandiashim/nandiashim.github.io/_pages/publications.md

 _Note:_ * denotes corresponding author. ‡ Equally contributed.

 1. A. Nandi, A. Zhang, Z. T. Chu, W. Xie, Z. Xu, S. Dong, A. Warshel* – Exploring Light-Emitting Agents in Renilla Luciferases by an Effective QM/MM Methods.
-JACS *(under review)*
+JACS *(under review)*.

 2. A. Nandi, A. Zhang, E. Arad, R. Jelenik, A. Warshel* – Assessing the Catalytic Role of Native Glucagon Amyloid Fibrils.
-ACS Catalysis *(Under review)*
+ACS Catalysis *(Under review)*.

 3. M. Asadi, A. Nandi, A. Warshel* – Mechanism of Reversible and Irreversible Covalent Inhibitors Targeting SARS-CoV-2 Mpro. *(Manuscript in preparation)*.